 The idea of the flyweight pattern is to have objects in one place and to avoid duplication.
 It is often associated with the factory pattern, so this will be both the place where objects are manufactured or retrieved.

-To create a segment AB, the user selects point A and point B. If the user creates a new segment and selects again the point A and the point B, a new segment is not created but instead the existing segment AB is answered.
-Identically, if the user selects point B then point A, the same existing segment AB is answered.
+To create a segment AB, the user selects point A and point B. If the user creates a new segment and selects point A and point B again, a new segment is not created, but instead, the existing segment AB is returned.
+Similarly, if the user selects point B then point A, the same existing segment AB is returned.
 This mechanism occurs in the flyweight factory.

-In DrGeo there are three classes.
+In DrGeo, there are three classes.
 An abstract DrGFactory:

 Object subclass: #DrGFactory instanceVariableNames: 'pool last' classVariableNames: '' poolDictionaries: '' category: 'DrGeo-Factories'

-then two sub-classes DrGMacroFactory and DrGMathItem to manage the pool of macro-constructions and mathematics items.
+Then two subclasses, DrGMacroFactory and DrGMathItem, to manage the pool of macro-constructions and mathematics items.

 initialize